kylebgorman/pynini/README.md

 python setup.py install
 ```

-To confirm successful installation, run `python pynini_test.py`; if all tests
+To confirm successful installation, run `python test/pynini_test.py`; if all
-succeed, the final line will read `OK`.
+tests pass, the final line will read `OK`.

 Pynini source installation for the current version has been tested on Debian
-Linux 5.2.17-1 on x86\_64, GCC 7.3.0, and Python 3.7.6.
+Linux 5.7.17-1 on x86\_64, GCC 10.2.0, and Python 3.8.5.

 # Python version support